 Elective: One Week in Guatemala

-Under the auspices of faculty member Dr. Martha Sliwinski, and in coordination with the agency Sharing the Dream, students gain international experience in a country with underserved communities in need of a broad range of health-care services and education.
+Under the auspices of faculty member Drs.
+Martha Sliwinski and Lisa Yoon, and in coordination with the nonprofit organization Sharing the Dream, students gain international experience in a country with underserved communities in need of a broad range of health-care services and education.
 Students have the opportunity to apply previously learned knowledge and skills as they apply to the needs assessed in the community for pro bono services.
 Health risks related to prevention will be assessed and physical therapy services applicable to the needs will be designed and implemented.
-There are opportunities for collaboration with other nonprofit organizations that work closely with Sharing the Dream; for example, Transitions helps provide wheelchairs, prosthetics, and orthotics to adult and pediatric clients.
+There are opportunities for collaboration with other nonprofit organizations that work closely with Sharing the Dream.
 Students are responsible for the cost of the trip and run various fund-raising activities throughout the year to help subsidize the expense.
-A complete description of the elective is found under Course Descriptions in the Program Bulletin.
+See a complete description of the elective on Page 49 in the Program Bulletin.

 Columbia University Program in Physical Therapy Community Action Network (PT-CAN)